crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 representation which are "types" (classes) which have no direct mapping to the business domain.
 This is what is considered a 'clean' software model of a business domain.
-Synthetic types should only exist to improve latency; that is it.
-If they exist beyond reducing latency, there is a serious design problem.
+Synthetic types should only exist to improve latency.
+If these object exist beyond improving latency then there is a flaw in the design.

 ## Accuracy of the Domain Model